Dodge Ramcharger: First generation (1974–1980)

 During development, it was known as the "Rhino."
-The Ramcharger/Trail Duster were built using a version of the Dodge Ram's Chrysler AD platform with a nine-inch shorter wheelbase.
+The Ramcharger/Trail Duster were built using a version of the Dodge Ram's Chrysler AD platform with a 9 in shorter wheelbase.
 Originally available in four-wheel-drive exclusively, a rear-wheel-drive only version was available starting in 1975.
 The 1974 through 1980 models came without a roof, with a dealer-installed fabric top, or an optional removable steel roof with a flip-up rear tailgate window.
 The early 1974 year model differs from the others in that its door pillars are attached to the removable roof.
 The "half doors" were used up to the build date of June 10, 1974; afterwards, the roof was changed to use normal pickup-style doors.
 Marketed as a basic utility vehicle, only the driver's seat was standard equipment with the passenger seat optional up to 1976.
 Also available was an insulated center console for keeping items cool when filled with ice.